aleksandar023/hl2-custom-level-testing/hl2-custom-level-test-plan.md

 ## Deliverables
 The following materials will be produced and maintained as part of the testing process:

-* **Design Document** - A reference document outlining the rationale behind key level design decisions, including gameplay mechanics, level layout, narrative elements, environmental storytelling, and primary inspirations.
+* 📎 **[Design document](https://www.artstation.com/artwork/g8vPvZ)** - A reference document outlining the rationale behind key level design decisions, including gameplay mechanics, level layout, narrative elements, environmental storytelling, and primary inspiration:

 * **Test Plan Document** – This document outlining the objectives, scope, strategy, environment, and approach used in testing the level.

 * **Gameplay and Logic Checklist** – A detailed checklist covering all map zones (A1–A9), scripted events, enemy encounters, puzzles, pickups, and transitions.
 Used to drive and document test coverage.